Sharp-Red-Limited/w_transport/README.md

 > **To run integration tests, you'll need two JS dependencies for a SockJS
 > server.
 Run `npm install` to download them.**

+### Patched

+This fork has been patched to fix the issue caused by <https://github.blog/2021-09-01-improving-git-protocol-security-github> specifically the deprecation of using `git://` as a uri for pubspec dependencies